 Sorrow shared is sorrow subtracted, but joy shared is joy multiplied.
 This is the math of genuine friendship, and it is a beautiful equation.

 Female friendship can be tricky.
 There are choppy waters to navigate and rough patches to smooth.
 But this unevenness is part of the package deal of authentic relationship.
 I want my daughters to set healthy boundaries and to be careful with their hearts.
-But I also want to cheer them on and coach them not to guard themselves so fiercely that they miss the chance to discover how special true friendship can be.
+But I also want to cheer them on and coach them not to guard themselves so fiercely that they miss the chance to discover how special and important true friendship can be.